 However, the support vector machine stacking ensemble (SVMSE) incurred the highest MRE and MSE when trained to perform forecasting and the highest MRE when trained for country-level prediction.
 This weak performance may be due to its sensitivity to noise, as its loss function and predictions are heavily influenced by datapoints outside its error tolerance margin.
 Therefore, the model may have overfit to the small number of high MMR samples, as predictions for these outlier-like datapoints likely incurred greater error than the model’s tolerance.
 Additionally, unlike the RFSE, the SVMSE used all base estimators, increasing the probability it learned ungeneralisable, noisy patterns in the base models’ predictions, reducing its test performance.
 However, the SVMSE achieved a smaller MSE score for country-level prediction than the Voting Ensemble.
 This may be due to the SVMSE’s polynomial kernel (chosen through hyperparameter tuning), which captured local information about base estimator interactions.
 Thus, the SVMSE benefited more strongly from being able to combine different base estimators than the Voting Ensemble, which had to use the fixed, additive combination of base estimators discussed above.

 As a final discussion point, there was less variation in the voting and stacking ensembles’ performance when trained to perform forecasting than country-level prediction.
 This was likely due to the forecasting base estimators having more uniform performance.
 When trained to perform forecasting, base estimators were fit on data from every country, allowing each base estimator to ‘see’ extreme MMR values.
 In contrast, base estimators trained for country-level prediction were fit to data for a random subset of countries, which may or may not have been associated with extreme MMR values.
 Therefore, there was less variation in the performance base estimators trained to perform forecasting because there was less variation in their training data.
 As an example of their more uniform performance, the fold-specific performance of XGBoost models trained for forecasting was not meaningfully higher than the performance of the other model types.
-Furthermore, the MRE scores of RFSE-Fs trained on just one model type only varied by 2%.
+Furthermore, the MRE scores of RFSE-F trained on just one model type only varied by 2%.
 As a final example, the importance scores of base estimators in the RFSE-F changed notably after the RFSE-F was retrained, indicating the different base estimators could be re-weighted without large impacts to the RFSE-F’s performance.
 These smaller differences may have decreased the benefit produced by the RFSE-F’s use of the best base estimators, reducing its edge over the other ensemble models.
 It also explains why the RFSE-F had the same MRE as the best-performing base estimator.

 6.22 Variation in Random Forest Stacking Ensemble Performance Across Income Levels